bertvv/ansible-role-wordpress/README.md

 ## Testing

-The `tests` directory contains tests for this role in the form of a Vagrant environment.
+The `tests` directory contains tests for this role in the form of a Vagrant environment with a VM for each supported platform.
 The playbook [`test.yml`](tests/test.yml) applies the role to a VM, setting role variables.

 The directory `tests/roles/wordpress` should be a symbolic link that points to the root of this project in order to work.
 To create it, do